The Utah Black Hawk War: Gottfredson, Phillip B

 Timeline Of The Black Hawk War

-Our informative Timeline of the Black Hawk War shows any number of unheard-of or forgotten Mormon depredations that Peter Gottfredson recorded, such as the Richville Raid, the Grass Valley Massacre, numerous other hell-like consequences of Settler Colonialism, and the remarkable resilience of the Timpanogos.
+Our informative Timeline of the Black Hawk War shows any number of unheard-of or forgotten Mormon depredations that Peter Gottfredson recorded, such as the Richville Raid, the Grass Valley Massacre, numerous other consequences of Settler Colonialism, and the remarkable resilience of the Timpanogos.
 See Black Hawk War Timeline

 Estimated War Casualties